 It means that, for the first time, infant formula will be able to get a little bit closer to the Milk Magnificant itself: breastmilk.

-In a study being talked and shared in this article on WebMD, researchers followed 200 babies, comparing breastfed babies with formula-fed babies using formula with 2’FL HMO.
+In a study being talked and shared in this article, researchers followed 200 babies, comparing breastfed babies with formula-fed babies using formula with 2’FL HMO.
 After six weeks, tests showed that babies using the formula with 2’FL HMO had immune markers more like the breastfed babies.

 That’s progress, people!